mrhcjones/mrhcjones/README.md

 ### Hi there 👋
+I am the developer that made aps like Quacker and WordOfTheDay.
+I accidentally deleted my account and this is my new account.
+I used to be known as TheHCJ.

 <!--
 **mrhcjones/mrhcjones** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.